Nette Documentation Preview

 UrlImmutable

-The class Nette\Http\UrlImmutable is an immutable alternative to class Url (just as in PHP DateTimeImmutable is immutable alternative to DateTime).
-Instead of setters, it has so-called withers, which do not change the object, but return new instances with a modified value:
+The Nette\Http\UrlImmutable class is an immutable alternative to the Url class (similar to how DateTimeImmutable is an immutable alternative to DateTime in PHP).
+Instead of setters, it has withers, which do not change the object but return new instances with the modified value:

 use Nette\Http\UrlImmutable;